Sethu (writer): Life

-Widely travelled, he had attended many international conferences both on banking and literature in various countries.
+He had attended many international conferences both on banking and literature in various countries.

-In 2012 September, he replaced eminent historian Bipan Chandra to become the chairman of National Book Trust, New Delhi.
-In 2015 March, the National Democratic Alliance government removed him from the post in a most ignominious manner, six months before his tenure was due to end.
+In 2012 September, he replaced historian Bipan Chandra to become the chairman of National Book Trust, New Delhi.
+In 2015 March, the National Democratic Alliance government removed him from the post in an ignominious manner, six months before his tenure was due to end.
 Sethu was replaced by Baldevbhai Sharma, former editor of the Rashtriya Swayamsevak Sangh mouthpiece Panchjanya.

 Writing

 He had written his first short story in the attic of a Karol Bagh house in Delhi in the year 1967.
 He says, "It [the story] was about the severe drought in Bihar.
 After a visit to the worst-hit areas and scenes of human suffering I wrote the story without knowing anything about the craft of writing and it was published in the Mathrubhumi Weekly by its legendary editor and writer M. T. Vasudevan Nair.".

-Sethu, is one of the pioneers of modern Malayalam fiction who brought about a radical transformation of sensibility through his writings during the sixties and early seventies.
-In a literary career spanning nearly six decades, Sethu wrote over 22 novels, 20 collections of short stories and four Childrens books.
+Sethu is one of the pioneers of modern Malayalam fiction who brought about a radical transformation of sensibility through his writings during the sixties and early seventies.
+In a literary career spanning nearly six decades, Sethu wrote over 22 novels, 20 collections of short stories and four children's books.
 Many of his novels and stories have been translated into English and other Indian languages.
-His well known novel Pandavapuram has been translated into 10 languages including English, French, German and Turkish apart from Hindi, Tamil,Telugu,Kannada, Oriya and Marathi.
-His prominent works include Pandavapuram, Niyogam, Kaimudrakal, Vilayattam, Atayalangal, Kilimozhikalkkappuram, Aramathe Penkutti, Marupiravi Aliya, Kilikkoodu and Anthakavallikal (Novels), Petiswapnangal, Doothu, Chilakalangalil Chila Gayathrimar, Arundhathiyute Virunnukaran and Sethuvinte Kathakal (Short stories), and Sanidasa, Yathrakidayil (Essays).
+His novel Pandavapuram has been translated into 10 languages including English, French, German and Turkish apart from Hindi, Tamil, Telugu, Kannada, Oriya and Marathi.
+His works include Pandavapuram, Niyogam, Kaimudrakal, Vilayattam, Atayalangal, Kilimozhikalkkappuram, Aramathe Penkutti, Marupiravi, Aliya, Kilikkoodu and Anthakavallikal (novels), Petiswapnangal, Doothu, Chilakalangalil Chila Gayathrimar, Arundhathiyute Virunnukaran and Sethuvinte Kathakal (short stories), and Sanidasa, Yathrakidayil (essays).